 RA can affect the size of the jaw and patients can experience problems with the jaw joint (known as the temporomandibular joint or TMJ) which are similar to other joint difficulties with RA.
-It is estimated that in more than 17% of patients with RA or children with the juvenile version of the condition, the jaw joint is affected; commonly resulting in pain, swelling and limited movement of the joint.
+It is estimated that in more than 17% of patients with RA or juvenile idiopathic arthritis (JIA), the jaw joint is affected; commonly resulting in pain, swelling and limited movement of the joint.

 The jaw joints (TMJs) are located in front of each ear, as shown in the diagram.
 When you have a problem with the jaw joint, it is known as temporomandibular joint dysfunction or temporomandibular disorder (TMD).Discomfort in the jaw can include: